Can Dogs Eat Oranges?

 Can Small Dogs Eat Oranges?

-Although not toxic to your orange-eating dog, however, it is not to say that oranges do not have their hazards-especially if you have a small dog.
+Although not toxic to your dog, oranges do not have their hazards-especially if you have a small dog.

 According to the team at Cornucopia, while oranges are non-toxic to dogs, there are some things to remember when feeding them to your dog as a snack.

 Firstly, oranges contain moderate sugar content, that can potentially cause GI upset if your dog eats too much.
 Consequently, the team at Cornucopia advises that you always check with your vet before you offer a new sweet, Vitamin-C- loaded food such as an orange which has high sugar content to your dog-especially if diabetes or weight management is a concern when it comes to your pet.